Plant Energy Biology

 Dr Yan Wang, Dr Oliver Berkowitz

-Characterisation of mitochondrial biogenesis and function and the identification of key signalling pathways over the plants' life cycle
+Understanding mitochondrial biogenesis and function and their key signalling pathways over the plants' life cycle

 Mitochondria provide the energy and building blocks for plant growth from the earliest stages of development through to senescence and cell death.
-Mitochondria also helps plants to better cope with adverse growth conditions and stresses which can lead to large scale yield losses.
+Mitochondria also help plants to cope with adverse growth conditions and stresses which lead to large scale yield losses in agricultural production.

-Our laboratory strives to better understand mitochondrial biogenesis and functionality as well as their complex underlying signalling pathways.
-This forms the basis of increase energy efficiency and stress resistance resulting in ‘smarter’ plants.
+Our laboratory strives to better understand mitochondrial biogenesis and function as well as their complex underlying signalling pathways.
+This forms the basis to increase energy efficiency and stress resistance resulting in ‘smarter’ plants.

 Research projects in our team aim at:

-- Identifying the key regulators and signalling pathways involved in the communication of mitochondria with other organelles within the plant cell such as the nucleus and chloroplasts.
-This approach involves the identification and characterisation of mutant and transgenic plants on the protein and transcript level.
+- Identifying the key regulators and signalling pathways involved in the communication of mitochondria with other organelles within the plant cell such as the nucleus and chloroplasts throughout the life cycle.
+This approach involves the identification and characterisation of mutant and transgenic plants on the phenotypic and molecular level.

-- Characterising the response of wild type and transgenic lines to stresses, such as drought, high light or submergence, to identify mitochondrial components involved in making plants more tolerant to for example drought or submergence.
+- Profiling the stress responses of wild type and transgenic lines to identify mitochondrial components involved in making plants more tolerant to for example drought or submergence.
 This work includes mutant screening, genome-wide transcriptomics using RNA-seq and biochemical methods.

 The integration of results from these approaches will help us to understand the molecular mechanisms involved and identify targets for the development of improved plants with increased resilience to adverse and changing environmental conditions.

 Research project 2